 Classic Fresh Sauce

-Combine 4 cups fresh cranberries, 1 ½ cups sugar, 1 ½ cups water, zest of 1 lemon, and ¼ cup lemon juice in a saucepan.
+Combine 4 cups fresh cranberries, 1½ cups sugar, 1½ cups water, zest of 1 lemon and a quarter-cup lemon juice in a saucepan.
 Cook over medium heat until berries pop and sauce thickens, about 20 minutes.

-In a food processor combine 2 cups fresh cranberries and ¼ cup sugar.
+In a food processor combine 2 cups fresh cranberries and a quarter-cup sugar.
 Combine this with ⅓ cup chopped cucumber, ⅓ cup fresh cilantro, ¼ cup chopped white onion, 1 minced jalapeno, 1 tablespoon lime juice, and salt as needed.

 Combine 1½ cups cranberries with 2 tablespoons sugar and microwave for about 5 minutes.
 Once cool add to 3 cups of prepared pancake batter.

 Add 2 cups water, ½ cup cranberries, 3 tablespoons brown sugar and ¼ teaspoon ground cinnamon to a saucepan.
 Heat over medium-heat until the berries pop (about 5 minutes).
 Add a cup old fashioned oats and continue cooking about 5 minutes.
 Top with additional dried cranberries as desired.

 Puree together 1 sliced carrot, ½ a peeled cored apple, ¼ cup cranberries, ½ a peeled seeded orange, water and ice as needed/desired.